 Maximize mileage, safety, or operating life?
-Driving behavior behind the wheel has a big influence on the vehicle.
-Fraunhofer researchers have developed a drive simulator designed to make the "human factor" more calculable for vehicle engineers.
+Driving behaviour behind the wheel has a big influence on the vehicle.
+Fraunhofer researchers have developed a driving simulator designed to make the "human factor" more calculable for vehicle engineers.

-Researchers at the Fraunhofer Institute for Industrial Mathematics ITWM in Kaiserslautern, Germany, have developed an interactive driving simulator using RODOS (robot-based driving and operation simulator) with which realistic interaction between human and vehicle can be analyzed.
-"Driving behavior is a key factor that is often insufficiently accounted for in computational models," according to Dr. Klaus Dreßler of ITWM.
-No doubt there are algorithms that are supposed to represent the "human factor" in simulations -- however, these do not properly reflect the complexity of human behavior.
+Researchers at the Fraunhofer Institute for Industrial Mathematics ITWM in Kaiserslautern, Germany, have developed an interactive driving simulator using RODOS (robot-based driving and operation simulator) with which realistic interaction between humans and vehicles can be analyzed.
+"Driving behaviour is a key factor that is often insufficiently accounted for in computational models," according to Dr Klaus Dreßler of ITWM.
+No doubt some algorithms are supposed to represent the "human factor" in simulations; however, these do not properly reflect the complexity of human behaviour.
 For this reason, researchers at ITWM have shifted to a hybrid design for simulation.
-Hybrid here means a real person interacts with a simulation environment -- a well-known example of this is a flight simulator, in which pilots regularly practice extreme situations.
+Hybrid here means a real person interacts with a simulation environment; a well-known example of this is a flight simulator, in which pilots regularly practice extreme situations.
 In the automotive and utility-vehicle sector, only a few manufacturers have had this kind of facility at their disposal, as its development involves a lot of effort and expense.

 Driving simulations that also take into account the human effects on a vehicle may become more important in future.
 The increasing number of driver assistance systems will themselves make the human-machine interface in automobiles increasingly important.
 The demands placed on simulations will thus become increasingly more specific.
 "That is where we have an additional advantage with our approach: all the algorithms are proprietary in-house developments -- so we therefore can match the individual algorithm parameters to project-specific problems," says Kleer.